sarthakdewanda/ai-phishing-email-detector/README.md

 streamlit run app.py
 ```

-Make sure the `config/` folder (with its four `.json` files) sits in the same directory as `app.py` — the app loads it automatically on startup.
+Make sure the `config/` folder (with its four `.json` files) sits in the same directory as `app.py`.
+The app loads it automatically on startup.

 ---